The-OpenROAD-Project/OpenLane/docs/source/usage/hardening_macros.md

 1. The clock ports in the design, explained in the base requirements section `CLOCK_PORT`.

 2. The clock period that you prefer the design to run with.
 This could be set using `CLOCK_PERIOD` and the unit is ns.
-It's important to note that the flow will use this value to calculate the worst and total negative slack, also if timing optimizations are enabled, it will try to optimize for it and give suggested clock period at the end of the run in `<run-path>/reports/metrics.csv` This value should be used in the future to speed up the optimization process and it will be the estimated value at which the design should run.
+It is important to note that the flow will use this value to calculate the worst and total negative slack, also if timing optimizations are enabled, it will try to optimize for it and give suggested clock period at the end of the run in `<run-path>/reports/metrics.csv` This value should be used in the future to speed up the optimization process and it will be the estimated value at which the design should run.

 3. The IO delay percentage from the clock period `IO_PCT`.
 More about that [here][0].